BravoTeam2018/Subscriber/README.md

 mvnw spring-boot:run

 ### Running the web app on your local machine
+1. navigate to prject folder
-1. npm install
+2. npm install
-2. npm start
+3. npm start